LordEidi/fennel.js/README.md

 - The CalDAV part is mostly done and now ready for a first public beta.
 - The CardDAV part is running and now ready for a first public beta as well.

-**Fennel** is tested on Calendar on iOS > v7.0 and on OSX Calendar.
+**Fennel** is tested on Calendar on iOS > v7.0 and on OSX Calendar as well as with Mozilla Lightning.
 If you run **Fennel** with another client your mileage may vary.
-Mozilla Lightning - as example - still refuses to communicate with **Fennel**.

 What's missing:

-- password checks (while you can have multiple users, they are not really authenticated and accept all passwords)
 - different clients (we will somewhen test with other clients, but we did not do thoroughly yet)